 Let your decorating scheme determine red as the most dominant shade, rather than choosing coloured cabinetry.
 Painting a feature wall in a vibrant shade of red will ensure the colour will stand out, as shown in this alternative red kitchen idea.

 This glorious painted kitchen idea in orange red uses Spice Jar by Crown, drawing on spicy paprika for inspiration.
 Red is best suited to more muted colours, as demonstrated here with cream units and Toffee Apple coloured walls.

 10. Go for gloriously glossy red cabinets

-For those looking for a real colour fix, go for high-gloss cabinetry in cherry red alongside built-in appliances offer a streamlined feel.
-The sheen on the contemporary finish helps to reflect the light, adding depth to the colour during different times of the day.
+For those looking for a real colour fix, go for high-gloss cabinetry in cherry red alongside built-in appliances for a streamlined feel.
+The sheen on this modern kitchen helps to reflect the light, adding depth to the colour during different times of the day.
 Pristine white worktops and splashbacks keep the colour scheme feeling fresh and contemporary.

 11. Complement monochrome for a modern look

 This ultra-modern kitchen certainly has the wow-factor!
 If you love this primary shade in all its glorious beauty then you’ll love the colourful red cabinetry, curved island unit and sleek built-in appliances in this modern set up.

 12. Ground the look with a terracotta red floor